 What is lead?

-Lead is a soft, malleable metal that was used in items from gasoline to paint.
-Due to its adverse health effects, the federal government limited its use in the 1980s.
+Lead is a soft, malleable metal that was once used in items from gasoline to paint.
+Due to its adverse health effects, the federal government began limiting its use in the 1980s.

 Does Gwinnett County’s water have lead?

 Gwinnett County’s water distribution system contains no known lead piping.
-The distribution system contains trace amounts of lead in solder on older pipes and brass fittings used at meters.
-Since 2014, DWR has used only lead-free brass fittings and continues to proactively replace pipe in our system.
+The distribution system contains trace amounts of lead in solder on some older pipes and brass fittings used at meters.
+Since 2014, we have only used lead-free brass fittings and continue to proactively replace older pipes in our system.